Purple Passion Flower flowers

 Purple Passion Flower is recommended for the following landscape applications;

 Purple Passion Flower will grow to be about 8 feet tall at maturity, with a spread of 3 feet.
 As a climbing vine, it should be planted next to a fence, trellis or other rigid structure where it can be trained to grow upwards on it.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
 This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.

 This woody vine does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
+It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This species is native to parts of North America.

 Purple Passion Flower makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 Because of its spreading habit of growth, it is ideally suited for use as a 'spiller' in the 'spiller-thriller-filler' container combination; plant it near the edges where it can spill gracefully over the pot.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.